navidrome/website/content/en/docs/usage/admin/cli.md

 ```

 {{% alert %}}
-`explain` makes **no external requests** by default: external agents are reported as `would-try`
+`explain` makes **no external requests** by default: it reports the recorded chain instead of walking
-rather than called.
-Pass `--live` to perform real lookups.
-The default protects providers from a
+it again.
+Pass `--live` to walk the chain now with real lookups.
+The default protects providers from
-diagnostic run adding load, especially when the reason you are debugging is rate limiting.
+a diagnostic run adding load, especially when the reason you are debugging is rate limiting.

+To report accurately, `explain` (for artists and albums) and `reprocess` (for its lookup estimate)
-To report accurately, these commands load the plugins named in `Agents` — and only those, since a
+load the plugins named in `Agents` — and only those, since a plugin that is not a configured agent
-plugin that is not a configured agent cannot supply an image.
-Loading a plugin creates the services
+cannot supply an image.
+Loading a plugin creates the services its manifest asks for, such as a
-its manifest asks for, such as a key-value store. `--live` additionally runs each plugin's
+key-value store. `explain --live` additionally runs each plugin's initialization, which may open
-initialization, which may open external connections; without it, plugins are loaded but not started.
+external connections; without it, plugins are loaded but not started.
 {{% /alert %}}

 #### `artwork refresh`